-Our professional staff includes a Director of Residential Services and two Assistant Directors.
-Three professional Residence Coordinators live in campus housing and supervise the undergraduate staff.
+Our professional staff includes a Director of Residential Services, an Associate Director, an Assistant Director, an Office Manager, and a Presidential Assistant.
+Additionally, there are two professional Residence Coordinators who live in campus housing and supervise the undergraduate staff.

 STUDENT ACTIVITIES